Staneb Sleeve Notes

 We kept going back to it, taking what Keith had done a lead.
-And a divide opened up, a schism, between a topographist camp who wanted to closely sculpt a faithful outline of the world; and the rough splurgists, who mostly won out in the end, but the fairly accurate shapes of South America and Africa show the former’s influence.
+And a divide opened up, a schism, between a topographist camp who wanted to closely sculpt a faithful outline of the world; and the rough splurgists, who mostly won out in the end, but the fairly accurate shapes of South America and Africa show the other influence.

 This continued for months, the front cover being of critical importance to all, and a design battle raged across the globe, tectonic plates grinding as continents were wrenched around and resurfaced time and again, layers laid on layers, twisted and stretched.

 And that’s where the world was when the music stopped.
 There was a very late bid for Antartica, (or was it the ghost of Gondwana?) and then there had to be the corresponding Arctic, and that looked a bit like a cloud as well, so that was cool.
 Then stop!

 There it is.
 There’s no single feature that’s meant to be illustrative of anything in particular, we just wanted some image that we liked and the only consensus was a lot of green.

 So, this was pleasing enough, some vague shapes that are almost but never quite really leaves, plants or animals, arranged around a rough outline of the theatre of our story.
 And perhaps the viewer can see the cat in it.
 Perfect.
 And perhaps it chimes with times when we feel we’re not quite really a band.
 Perhaps we are just a semi-fictional band in a net-borne semi-fictional piece; we'll have to see.